clayton/clavis/README.md

 Clavis is a Ruby gem that provides an easy-to-use implementation of OIDC (OpenID Connect) and OAuth2 functionality for Rails applications.
 It focuses on simplifying the "Sign in with ____" experience while adhering to relevant security standards and best practices.

+> 🔑 **Fun fact**: The name "Clavis" comes from the Latin word for "key" - a fitting name for a gem that unlocks secure authentication!

 ## Table of Contents

 1. [Installation](#installation)